Fabian-Rizzi/Fabian-Rizzi/README.md

 - 👨🏽‍💻 I’m a Full Stack Web Developer and Arduino Maker, with a great interest in astronomy, security, photography, music and motorsports.
 - 🌱 Currently exploring AI with a big interest in JAVASCRIPT applets and Data Structures and Algorithms.
-- 🤔 Working in front and back end web development.
+- 🤔 Working in front and back end web development at CapaciTechKids.
 - 💬 Ask me about anything, you can schedule a videocall at https://calendly.com/fabian-rizzi/meeeting-15
 - 📫 Email me at [faberizzi92@gmail.com](mailto:faberizzi92@gmail.com).